News and blog banners

 • Clear contact paper, laminate sheets, or glue to reinforce pages (optional)

-Let’s look at the step-by-step process:
+Now let’s look at the step-by-step process:

 1. Plan Out Your Book